 Figure 5: The temperature dependence of the ratio c/a of U3Si2.

 The non-uniform expansion of the ‘a’ and ‘c’ lattice parameters is responsible for the non-linear change in the c/a with temperature as shown in Figure 5 which in turn results in the anisotropic nature of the LTEC in U3Si2.
-The c/a is overestimated in our calculation but follows the experimental trend especially at 300 to 900 K.
+The c/a is overestimated in our calculation but follows the experimental trend especially from 300 to 900 K.